azusa-sama/doronime-id/README.md

 ---

 ## Usage
-to get data from doronime.id :
+Get data from doronime.id :

 ```php
 // Initializing and Getting data then save to properties variable